segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 If you use Segment's React Native source library, you must explicitly bundle the mobile SDKs for both iOS and Android with your project.

-1. Use yarn to add `analytics-react-native` to your project.
+1. Use yarn to add `analytics-react-native` to your project. (`@segment/analytics-react-native`)
-2. Use yarn to add the react-native firebase SDKs.
+2. Use yarn to add the `analytics-react-native-firebase` SDKs.  (`@segment/analytics-react-native-firebase`)
-3. Add import statements to your file.
+3. Add `import` statements to your code so you can access the SDKs.
-4. Add to the set-up configuration. (???)
+4. Go to the `await analytics.setup` configuration in your code, and find (or add) the `using:` item.
+Add "Firebase" to the list of device-mode destinations in the `using` item.
-5. Change to your iOS directory and run `pod install`
+5. Change to your iOS directory and run `pod install`.
 6. Add the `analytics-react-native-firebase` module to your `build.gradle` file.